hellyjellyfish/Code-Signal/README.md

 # Code-Signal

-# Scope
-To showcase a portfolio of selected challenges completed on Code Signal
+Portfolio of selected challenges completed on Code Signal.